tatiananantes/skills-workshops/object_oriented_programming/polymorphism_through_inheritance_and_composition/README.md

 end
 ```

-Here we create a new class - Engine - and pass in an instance of it into a Car object as part of its initialize method.
+Here we create a new class - Engine - and pass in an instance of it into a Car object as part of its initialise method.
 This pattern allows us to share the behaviour of the engine class with other classes as we see fit - we need only include it where necessary.

 We can achieve the same effect through the use of modules: